 This web page shows only a small excerpt of our Cockops research.
-Another 181 words (13 lines of text) covering the years 1190, 1619 and 1672 are included under the topic Early Cockops History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1190, 1619, 1672 and 1619 are included under the topic Early Cockops History in all our PDF Extended History products and printed products wherever possible.

 Cockops Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Cockops include Copp, Coppe, Copps, Coppes, Cop, Cops and others.

 Early Notables of the Cockops family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Cockops Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Cockops Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cockops family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Cockops or a variant listed above: Edward Copp of Providence, Rhode Island, arrived in the sailing ship "Blessing."
 He and his two sons Richard and William Copp were shoemakers and later moved to Boston, Massachusetts in 1630.
 Part of his estate in Boston was known as Copp Hill.
 Mr. Copp settled in New York in 1820.